fozeek/WineLovers/app/Plugin/DebugKit/README.md

 ## Toolbar Panels

-The DebugKit Toolbar is comprised of several panels.
+The DebugKit Toolbar is comprised of several panels, which are shown by clicking the CakePHP icon in the upper right-hand corner of your browser after DebugKit has been installed and loaded.
 Each panel is comprised of a panel class and view element.
 Typically a panel handles the collection and display of a single type of information such as Logs or Request information.
-You can choose to panels from the toolbar or add you own custom panels.
+You can choose to panels from the toolbar or add your own custom panels.

 ### Built-in Panels